The Features: Wilderness (2011-2012)

-In 2010, the band was the opening act for Manchester Orchestra, an indie rock band from Atlanta that shares a similar sound.
-Their song "From Now On" appeared on the Twilight Saga: Breaking Dawn – Part 1 soundtrack, released in November 2011.
-In a review of the soundtrack for Allmusic, Heather Phares called attention to the song, saying that it "turns that happiness [of finding a soulmate] into energetic pop."
+The Features contributed an original song, “From Now On,” to the film The Twilight Saga: Breaking Dawn – Part 1, which finished the year as the third-highest grossing movie of 2011.
+“From Now On,” which was not included on the Wilderness album, appeared on The Twilight Saga: Breaking Dawn - Part 1 soundtrack, released in November 2011.
+In a review of the soundtrack, AllMusic called attention to the song, saying that it "turns that happiness [of finding a soulmate] into energetic pop.”